π³ Sea transport

 Naturally we maintain a record of the vessel capacities (Twentyfoot Equivalent Units, or TEU), so we can bring the emissions of the vessels down to the container level.

-πŸŽ› Speeds
+π Speeds

 Design speeds are used as a reference when computing the fuel consumption of an engine, when compared to the actual sailing speeds.
 While design speeds are engine and vessel specifics, we vary sailing speeds of our CO2 calculation whether we are in the reporting or tendering use cases.
 We use speeds from AIS in the former case, and speeds from sailing schedules in the later.

-:notebook-with-decorative-cover: Reporting (Post)
+π Reporting (Post)

-Reporting can be done with our https://api.searoutes.com/route/v2/sea/direct API.
-Users of that endpoint can pass the parameters fromLocode, toLocode and vesselImo.
+API.
+Users of that endpoint can pass the parameters fromLocode

 Intuitively, we calculate the energy needed to move the vessel during sailing and deduce from it the quantity of fuel that was consumed to eventually deduce the quantity of CO2e.
 This method is the most accurate method of the three methods proposed by EMEP/EEA air pollutant emission inventory guidebook 2019.

 Below an example calculation for CMA CGM St Exupery, operating on the FAL 1 Service, between Singapore and Le Havre.
 The CO2e is given in grams, for one TEU.
-You can find out more about this API on our co2 documentation page.
+You can find out more about this API on our COβe documentation page.

 {